WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 3. Now, open settings and go to General > VPN & Device Management and install the downloaded profile

-4. It should now automatically be enabled
+4. It should be enabled automatically

 5. Continue onto [Part 2](#part-22-installing-portal) to install Portal